Front Range — Action Day for Ozone

 For statewide conditions, forecasts and advisories, visit:

-The highest Ozone related AQI at 1 o’clock PM Mountain Standard Time on July 10, 2017, is 77 which indicates Moderate ozone air quality.
-It was recorded by the MAN ambient ozone monitor.
-Unusually sensitive individuals may experience respiratory symptoms.
-Unusually sensitive people should consider reducing prolonged or heavy outdoor exertion.
+The highest Ozone related AQI at 1 o’clock PM Mountain Standard Time on August 3, 2017, is 39 which indicates Good ozone air quality.
+It was recorded by the ACAD ambient ozone monitor.

 Front Range Air Quality Forecast & Colorado Smoke Outlook

 Ozone concentrations are expected to be in the Good category on Thursday, and in the Moderate to Unhealthy for Sensitive Groups range on Friday.
 Concentrations of ozone in the Unhealthy for Sensitive Groups category are most likely in the Denver Metro Area and northward along the Front Range Urban Corridor to Fort Collins.
 In these areas active children and adults, and people with lung disease, such as asthma should reduce prolonged or heavy outdoor exertion from noon until 8 PM on Friday.